 About the author

 I am a descendant of Thomas Halbert and Kaikiri.
 Kaikiri (also known as Keita Kaikiri/Kaikeri) was Thomas 5th wife.
 They had four girls who survived to adulthood.
 The last of those born was Martha (Maata) Rewanga Halbert who is my direct ancestor.
 Martha married Arthur Francis Cuff and had one daughter Ada Materoa Cuff.
 Martha died having her second child leaving Ada as an only child until her father remarried.
 Ada had 5 children with Charles Winford McGaveston.
-Charles son John Wynn McGaveston married Dorothea O’Donnell and had my grandmother who is still alive aged 97.
+Charles son John Wynn McGaveston married Dorothea O’Donnell and had my grandmother who is still alive aged 97 and living in Hastings.